ccamj/School-Projects/1_project1/README.md

 ## Installation

 This project is set up for use on Linux.
-Use the provided Makefile to compile and link the source and object files.
+Use the provided Makefile ($ make Makefile) to compile and link the source and object files.
-To properly start the program please run the command $./sierpinski [number of layers] [window size]
+To properly start the program please run the command $ ./sierpinski [number of layers] [window size]
 ex:
+make Makefile
 ./sierpinski 4 600
 ./original 2 800